 1. Click All Services and search for Blueprints, and click on it.
 In the new window click on Blueprints.
 Then click on Blueprint definition and then on Create Blueprint.

-2. There are some samples blueprints to get started.
-We will use Common Policies sample blueprint here.
+2. There are some sample blueprints to get started.
+We will use the Common Policies sample blueprint here.